spree/spree/guides/content/developer/core/orders.markdown

 then the line item would still have a record of the price at the time of ordering.

 * Inventory tracking notes to go here after Chris+Brian have done their thing.

+## Addresses

+An order can link to two address objects.
+The shipping address indicates where the order's product should be shipped to.
+This address is used to determine which shipping methods are available for an order.

+The billing address indicates where the user who's paying for the order is located.
+This can alter the tax rate for the order, which in turn can change how much the final order total can be.

+For more information about addresses, please read the <%= link_to "Addresses", :addresses %> guide.

+## Adjustments

+Adjustments are used to affect an order's final cost, either by decreasing it (<%= link_to "Promotions", :promotions %>) or increasing it (<%= link_to "Shipping", :shipping %>, <%= link_to "Taxes", :taxation %>).

+For more information about adjustments, please see the
+<%= link_to "Adjustments", :adjustments %> guide.

+## Payments

+Payment records are used to track payment information about an order.
+For more information, please read the <%= link_to "Payments", :payments %> guide.